cold-try/Propagandz-RS/README.md

 Posting to groups |  |  | ⚔︎

 ## 🚀 Begin
-- If you are using a mac, install postgresql (before before installing the requirements):
+- If you are using a mac, install postgresql (before installing the requirements):
 > *brew install postgresql*

 - Install the libraries